 Did you make additional changes to the marketing and recruitment strategies that you had in place because of it as well?

 Sean: We did.
 First of all, being so organized with, obviously, the information we were getting from FBR, working that into our framework, we knew specifically what our goals were going to be last year.
-We didn't hesitate by continuing that process, even though we had what I call hyper transformation in business.
+We didn’t hesitate to continue that process, even though we had what I call hyper-transformation in business.
 Business completely changed.

 Even though we were doing many of the things that we’re doing now, previously…99 percent of all of our training is done through virtual meetings.
 It’s been that way for five years, so we didn’t have to shift much.
 What we had to do is open communication and bring in that higher-level leadership that we can get through this together.

 We were supposed to have our Owners Exchange in May, and that immediately got canceled.
 What we did is we took speakers and we had speakers in April and May.
 Our conference was going to be in August.
 Obviously, we couldn’t do our conference, so we shortened it and had speakers in June, July, and August to bring that motivational impact throughout the year to help everybody along.